char0n/vladimirgorej.com/_posts/2022-02-05-advanced-memoization-for-javascript-functions-with-lodash-memoize.md

 </div>

-If you need even more advanced functionality like LRU cache, TTL, reference counting, and others, I suggest you look at [memoizee](https://github.com/medikoo/memoizee). memizee is probably the most feature-rich implementation of memoization for JavaScript.
+If you need even more advanced functionality like LRU cache, TTL, reference counting, and others, I suggest you look at <a href="https://github.com/medikoo/memoizee" target="_blank" rel="noopener noreferrer">memoizee</a>. memizee is probably the most feature-rich implementation of memoization for JavaScript.

 ---

 <div class="alert alert-info" role="alert">
-  All code snippets in this article are licensed under <a href="https://www.apache.org/licenses/LICENSE-2.0">Apache 2.0 license</a> using the following copyright notice: <strong>Copyright 2022 Vladimír Gorej</strong>.
+  All code snippets in this article are licensed under <a href="https://www.apache.org/licenses/LICENSE-2.0" target="_blank" rel="noopener noreferrer">Apache 2.0 license</a> using the following copyright notice: <strong>Copyright 2022 Vladimír Gorej</strong>.
 </div>